thyth/nosshtradamus/README.md

 localhost, with a target server specified on the command line.
 The SSH client is connected to the proxy, and the proxy itself establishes the connection to the remote host.

-SSH channels identified as interactive sessions (by name `session`) are interposed through the predictive terminal emulator (using Mosh components).
+SSH channels identified as interactive sessions ('session' channel types requesting a PTY) are interposed through the predictive terminal  emulator (using Mosh components).
 All other SSH channels are passed through unmodified (including file transfer, network tunneling, X11 forwarding, agent forwarding, etc.).

 Since there is no component running on the remote server comparable to the `mosh-server`, writes to the remote terminal through the predictive interposition are immediately followed by a side-band "ping" request.
 The ping requests are